 It all depends on your appetite for risk.
 Generally, investments in the stock market tend to perform far better than simply holding onto cash or sticking money into a high-street bank account.

-Choose cashing savings – If you aren’t planning on investing much and are risk adverse, then putting money into a high interest account guarantees the money will be secure for your grandchildren.
+Choose cashing savings – If you aren’t planning on investing much and are risk-averse, then putting money into a high-interest account guarantees the money will be secure for your grandchildren.
 They may not have such a high return but you’ll enjoy peace of mind that the money you have saved will be there for your grandchildren.
 Make sure you keep an eye on the interest rate and be prepared to move accounts to ensure you get the best interest rate over the years.

 Options for saving for grandchildren

 Looking for an independent financial advisor (IFA)?
-Read our guide to pension advisors – how to find the best IFA as financial advisors can usual provide advice on all your financial options.
+Read our guide to pension advisors – how to find the best IFA as financial advisors can usually provide advice on all your financial options.

 Premium Bonds – A favourite of grandparents throughout the ages and who can resist the thrill of the Electronic Random Number Indicator Equipment (fondly known as Ernie) creating millionaires since 1956.
 Premium Bonds work on a monthly prize basis, with a minimum investment (or stake) of £100.
 Each bond is entered into a prize draw, with prizes ranging from £25 to £1m.
 You won’t pay tax on any winnings, and you’ll own the bond with the ability to give it to any child when they reach the age of 16.

 Cash savings – One of the more basic ways of saving for grandchildren.
 You can open an account in your grandchild’s name.
-You’ll need to visit a branch of the bank you’d like to open the account with armed with identification documentation for your grandchild, such as passport.
-The good news is that your personal tax allowance, currently £11,850, is tax free when put into the account.
+You’ll need to visit a branch of the bank you’d like to open the account with armed with identification documentation for your grandchild, such as a passport.
+The good news is that your personal tax allowance, currently £11,850, is tax-free in the account.
 Ensure you complete form R85 so tax isn’t automatically deducted.
-Look for cash savings with high interest rates and don’t worry about unlimited access – restricted access accounts tend to pay a higher interest.
+Look for cash savings with high-interest rates and don’t worry about unlimited access – restricted access accounts tend to pay a higher interest.
 Review the interest rate yearly and shop around, moving the account if the interest rate falls.